douglasgreen/duolingo/latin/vocab.md

 - the patron - patronus
 - the peacock - pavo, pavonis
 - the plate - patella
-- the plaza - forum
-- the poem - carmen (nt.)
+- the poem; the song - carmen (nt.)
 - the poet - poeta
 - the professor - professor (m.)
 - the relative - cognatus; familiaris
-- the school - ludus; schola
+- the school - schola
 - the seer - vates (m./f.)
 - these - hi (m.)/hae (f.)
-- the shop - taberna
 - the sister - soror (f.)
 - the soldier - miles (m.)
 - the son - filius
-- the song - carmen (nt.)
-- the sport - ludus
 - the stage - scaena
 - the student - discipulus/discipula
 - the table - mensa
 - the teacher - magister/magistra
 - the temple - templum
 - the theater - theatrum
-- the tongue - lingua
 - the university - universitas (f.)
 - the wife - uxor (f.)
 - the wine - vinum
-- the woman - femina
 - they - ii (m.)/eae (f.)/ea (nt.)
 - the young man - iuvenis (m.)
 - the young woman - iuvenis feminina (used for both young man and woman, context specific)